nickbrandt/GitLab/doc/ci/pipelines.md

 1. GitLab Runner fetches the persistent pipeline ref and gets source code from the checkout-SHA.
 1. When the pipeline finished, its persistent ref is cleaned up in a background process.

-NOTE: **NOTE**: At this moment, this feature is on dy default and can be manually disabled by disabling `depend_on_persistent_pipeline_ref` feature flag.
+NOTE: **NOTE**: At this moment, this feature is on by default and can be manually disabled by disabling `depend_on_persistent_pipeline_ref` feature flag.
 If you'd be interested in manually disabling this behavior, please ask the administrator to execute the following commands in rails console.